luismenasche/sketchpad/README.md

 It is a sketchpad where the user can draw by moving the mouse over it.
 The more the mouse goes over a space, the darker it becomes.

-Some functionalities that were not in the exercise description were added, like an eraser and the "Clear" button.
+Some functionalities that were not in the exercise description were added, like an eraser and an input element to change the number of rows and columns in the pad.

 ## Technologies Employed